Kevin Magnussen: 2017

 A string of seven races without points followed.
 This included a hydraulic failure in Austria, engine issues in Singapore, and an incident in Hungary where he forced Nico Hülkenberg off the track, damaging Hülkenberg's car and forcing him to retire.
 Hülkenberg confronted Magnussen after the race, branding him the "most unsporting driver on the grid" to which Magnussen replied "suck my balls".
-Magnussen ended the season with two 8th-place finishes in Japan and Mexico, but collided with former Formula Renault rival Stoffel Vandoorne in Brazil, causing both cars to retire.
+Magnussen ended the season with two eighth place finishes in Japan and Mexico, but collided with former Formula Renault rival Stoffel Vandoorne in Brazil, causing both cars to retire.

-Magnussen ended the season 14th in the championship with 19 points, nine points short of teammate Grosjean.
+Magnussen ended the season fourteenth in the championship with nineteen points, nine points short of teammate Grosjean.